Arterial Operations Committee

 Topics may include:

-- Regional projects’ impacts on arterial streets and roads
+- The impacts of regional projects on arterial streets and roads

 - Air quality conformity